-- 11 . e. (as has long been believed) - 12. d. (which for 50 years was considered the brain's emotional center) - 13. a. (but rather entail quite independent patterns of activity) - 14. g. (seem to involve the same brain region) - 15. b. (though these studies have not been published)
+- 11 e. (as has long been believed) - 12 d. (which for 50 years was considered the brain's emotional center) - 13 a. (but rather entail quite independent patterns of activity) - 14 g. (seem to involve the same brain region) - 15 b. (though these studies have not been published)

-Vocabulary: Choisissez le mot l e plus approprié.
+Vocabulary: Choisissez le mot le plus approprié.

-16. One of the biggesthappiness is under our control appiness research is th e question of how much our a. spots b. ties c. issues d. limbs 17.
-It th lifestyle and not genetic susce erall risk factor for Alzh eimer's disease comes from a. deals with • c. squares with d. winds up 18.
-She dressed carefully for dinner that evening, sh e was not feeling well! a. whether b. unless c. despite d. although 19.
-Why women are more men isn't fully understood. to c steoporosis and lose b one mass more rapidly than • b. valuable c. intrusive d. prone 20.
-It is important to rememb for the patient. er that it is all right for t he therapist to feel compassio a. costly b. likely c. g enuinely d. filthy 21.
-The physician needs to plan. follow a scientific appro pach in order to a therapeuti a. swear b. devise c. ail d. hinder 22.
-Most of the villagers rely a. income on farming for b. assessment c. tool d. insight 23.
-Many therapists argue that family setting. at most children can from I most types of conflict in a a. teem with b. bounce back c. fill out d. teem with 24.
-She moved to Sydney in 2 2003 to her private practice a. set up b. work out c. pick up on d. derive from 25 therapis ts can make some sug gestions, solving a ps ychological crisis can really be a. meanwhile b. thus c. however d. even though

-Grammar 1: Choisissez la proposition la plus appropriée.
-26. I buy a newspaper.
-The boss asked me to get one. a. can b. must c. might d. have to 27.
+16. One of the biggestis under our control. in happiness research is the question of how much ou rhappiness a. spots b. ties c . issues d. limbs 17.
+Itt not genetic susceptibility. ıll risk factor for Alzheime er's disease comes fromlife estyle and a. deals with b. turns out c. squares with d. winds up 18.
+She dressed carefully for din ner that evening, she was not feeling well! a. whether b. unless c. despite d. although 19.
+Why women are more fully understood. to osteoporosis and lose bo ne mass more rapidly than nmen isn't a. striking b. valuable c. intrusive d. prone 20.
+It is important to remember for the patient. that it is all right for the th erapist to fe el compassionat a. costly b. likely c. g enuinely d. filthy 21.
+The physician needs to foll plan. ow a scientific approach ir order to a therapeutic a. swear b. devise c. ail d. hinder 22.
+Most of the villagers rely or n farming for a. income b. assessment c. tool d. insight 23.
+Many therapists argue that r family setting. most children can fro om most types of conflict in a a. teem with b. bounce back c. fill out d. teem with 24.
+She moved to Sydney in 200 3 to her private practice 2. a. set up b. work out c. pick up on 25 therapi sts can make some suggest ions, solving a psycholog gical crisis can really be a problem that is tough to overcome. a. meanwhile b. thus c. however d. even though Grammar 1: Choisissez la proposition la plus appropriée.
+26. When you are in the army, you do what your sergeant tells you. a. can b. must c. might d. have to 27.
 We haven't walked far.
-You be tired yet. a. can't b. have to c. must d. should 28.
-If we had gone earlier, we better weather. a. would had b. will have c. would have had d. had 29.
+You______be tired yet. a. can't b. have to c. must d. should 28.
+If we had investigated the matter, we a better diagnosis. a. would had b. will have c. would have had d. had 29.
 If I you, I'd ask a lawyer for some advice. a. were b. had been c. would be d. am 30.
-The bus I'm waiting for is late. a. whose b. whom c. that d. what 31.
-Melanie was looking after a dog leg had been broken in an accident. a. which b. that c. whose d. what 32.
-It rained all night, was good for the garden. a. which b. that c. when d. what 33.
-You have to do something about the problem - it isn't just going to resolve
+The bus_____I'm waiting for is late. a. whose b. whom c. that d. what 31.
+The psychologist was taking care of a patient husband had just passed away. a. which b. that c. whose d. what 32.
+Obama has reformed health care, is a huge turning - point for the USA. a. which b. that c. when d. what 33.
+You have to do something about the problem - it isn't just going to resolve.